Updated: Mar 2

 We could relatively easily cut transport sector emissions in half through all-out adoption of battery electric vehicles (BEV), a technology that I can confidently say has come of age.
 Everyone has heard of Tesla’s impressive BEVs but how about the Lucid Air that is expected to be available in early 2021.
 It can do 0-100 km/h in less than 2.8 seconds and has a maximum range of 855 km in mild weather.

+Figure 1. (a) New Zealand’s GHG emissions by sector in 2013, (b) breakdown of energy sector emissions.
 Source: Mason, Transitioning New Zealand to Renewable Energy.
 EEA Conference & Exhibition 2017.
 IPPU is industrial emissions from product manufacture and use.

 I reckon that with the way the technology is advancing the days of the internal combustion engine are numbered.